NicoBrownAV/Carla-Install/README.md

 - Move the downloaded *.tar file to the new directory (command line: mv CARLA_0.9.15.tar.gz /path_to_new_dir) *in the downloads directory
 - Extract the *.tar file in new dir (command line: tar -xvzf CARLA_0.9.15.tar.gz)

-#### Step 7: Build Carla : This builds the client for compability with python 3.10. * make sure you only have python 3.10. * this does not need an egg file. * if you are using a lower version than pip is not needed.
+#### Step 7: Build Carla : This builds the client for compability with python 3.10. * make sure you only have python 3.10. * this does not need an egg file.
     pip install carla

 #### Step 8: Additional Maps: